tutorgen/hpit_services/README.md

 ##<a name="HFPlugin"></a> Hint Factory Plugin

-#### hf_init_problem
+####<a name="hf_init_problem"></a> hf_init_problem
 Initializes a new problem for the hint factory.

 Recieves:

 * start_state : string - A string representing the starting state of the problem (i.e. "2x + 4 = 12")
 * goal_problem: string - A string representing the goal of the problem (i.e. "x = 4")

 Returns:

 * status: string - OK or NOT_OK on success and failure respectively

-#### hf_push_state
+####<a name="hf_push_state"></a> hf_push_state
 Pushes a new state on the problem.

 Recieves:

 * state : json - A json object representing the state to push.
 * state.problem_state: string - A string representing the new state of the problem. i.e. "x = 4"
 * state.steps: array of strings - A list of steps taken from the starting state to get to this state. i.e. ["Subtract 4", "Divide 2"]
 * state.last_problem_state: string - What state this problem was in before this state. i.e. "2x = 8"
 * state.problem: string - A string represting the problem i.e "2x + 4 = 12"

 Returns:

 * status: string - OK

-#### hf_hint_exists
+####<a name="hf_hint_exists"></a> hf_hint_exists
 Given a particular state structure.
 Does a hint exist for this problem?

 Recieves:

 * state : json - A json object representing the state to push.
 * state.problem_state: string - A string representing the new state of the problem. i.e. "x = 4"
 * state.steps: array of strings - A list of steps taken from the starting state to get to this state. i.e. ["Subtract 4", "Divide 2"]
 * state.last_problem_state: string - What state this problem was in before this state. i.e. "2x = 8"
 * state.problem: string - A string represting the problem i.e "2x + 4 = 12"

 Returns:

 * status: string - OK
 * exists: string - YES if a hint is available, NO if it isn't

-#### hf_get_hint
+####<a name="hf_get_hint"></a> hf_get_hint
 Given a particular state structure for a problem, retrieve the next most probable state that leads the student towards a solution.

 Recieves:

 * state : json - A json object representing the state to push.
 * state.problem_state: string - A string representing the new state of the problem. i.e. "x = 4"
 * state.steps: array of strings - A list of steps taken from the starting state to get to this state. i.e. ["Subtract 4", "Divide 2"]
 * state.last_problem_state: string - What state this problem was in before this state. i.e. "2x = 8"
 * state.problem: string - A string represting the problem i.e "2x + 4 = 12"

 Returns:

 * status: string - OK
 * exists: string - YES if a hint is available, NO if it isn't
 * hint_text: string - The text describing the hint.

 ##<a name="SMPlugin"></a> Student Management Plugin